 I started by finding out what my friend wanted to say in her own words and using a quote from my go to resource - The Ultimate Guide to The Perfect Card by Linda LaTourelle - to go along with it.
 Then I laid it out in Word, chose the perfect font and printed it to make sure it was aligned properly.

 I then cut my card base to 8 1/2 x 11" and ran it through my printer so that the text would print on the white side (inside of my card).
 This was a 'hit it and quit it' sort of project so that's a tip for ya if you're in a hurry.
-Print right to the card base instead of making it a seperate layer.
+Print right to the card base instead of making it a separate layer.

 Here's the final product in all its glory!